chrisowensdev/flash-cards/README.md

 -   In the future, I hope to implement:
     -   Implement Redux or Context to expand and project organization.
-    -   Users to keep track of the own cards and collections.
+    -   Users to keep track of their own cards and collections.
     -   True authentication
     -   Ability to add pictures and diagrams
     -   Playback functionality for the computer to read the question